gabeztaylor/gabeztaylor.github.io/docs/Reading.md

 - **Practicality (1 - 5)**: how useful are the lessons?
 Do they map onto daily life?
 Do they have the potential to change someone's life?

-I also provide my favorite chapters in case you want to jsut sample the book or don't want to commit to the entire book.
+I also provide my favorite chapters in case you want to just sample the book or don't want to commit to the entire book.

 # Closed